code4it-dev/c4it-hugo/content/csharp-tip/030-iformattable/index.md

 A few things to notice:

 1. I use a `switch` statement based on the values defined in the `StringFormats` subclass.
-If the format is empty or not recognized, this method returns the default implementation of `ToString`.
+If the format is empty or unrecognised, this method returns the default implementation of `ToString`.
 2. You can use whichever way to generate a string, like *string interpolation*, or more complex ways;
-3. In the `StringFormats.Full` branch I stored the format of the string in a `FormattableString` instance, so that I can the apply the input `formatProvider` to the final result.
+3. In the `StringFormats.Full` branch, I stored the string format in a `FormattableString` instance to apply the input `formatProvider` to the final result.

 ## Calling a custom format of the object

-Now that we have implemented the different formatting options, we can try them all.
+We can try the different formatting options now that we have implemented them all.

-have a look at how the behavior changes based on the formatting and on the input culture (Hint: *venerdí* is the Italian for *Friday*.).
+Look at how the behaviour changes based on the formatting and input culture (Hint: *venerdí* is the Italian for *Friday*.).

 ```cs
 Person person = new Person